Huriphoonado/Software-Engineering-Foundations/Presentation-1/Intro-To-Cordova.md

 cordova-plugin-whitelist 1.0.0 "Whitelist"
 ```

-Later, if you decide you do not need to use the camera in your application, you can easily remove it:
+Later, if you decide you do not need to use the camera in your application, you can easily remove it.
+In order to keep the size of your application as small as possible, you will want to remove anything you do not use:

 ```
 $ phonegap plugin remove camera